ishiihidemasa/25-dynamical-modelling-3v1-ball-possession/README.md

-Data and Julia codes for `Baseline dynamical model for three-versus-one ball possession in football' by H Ishii, Y Takai, et al.
+Data and Julia codes for `Uncovering inﬂuence of football players' behaviour on team performance in ball possession through dynamical modelling' by H Ishii, Y Takai, et al.

 # Setting up environment
 You can reproduce the Julia environment with the required packages using Docker (`Dockerfile`).